-Hallway Group Meetings
+Family Group Meetings

-All boarding students will meet regularly with their hallway or family group along with their student Boarding Assistant (BA) leader.
+All boarding students will meet regularly with their family group along with their student leadership.
 This is an opportunity to build support, make weekly announcements, discuss community concerns, plan friendly hallway group competitions or activities, and share in student successes and recognitions.

-6.2 Student Leadership
+7.2 Student Leadership